The School offers a BSc (Hons) Pharmaceutical Sciences, an MPharm Pharmacy programme and a range of postgraduate research opportunities.

 These prizes will be awarded annually beginning academic year 2016/17.
 Further information is available through the School of Pharmacy Course Tutors / Programme Leaders.

-The four available scholarships are for students interested in applying to work on the following research projects:
+The three available scholarships are for students interested in applying to work on the following research projects:

 Design of emulgel drug delivery system of sorbitol derivatives gelators to improve the skin permeability of hydrophilic and hydrophobic drugs.